-Western Canada is home to many of the country’s most innovative and globally-oriented businesses.
+Ontario is home to many of the country’s most innovative and globally oriented businesses.
 But while significant growth potential exists within the region, it’s often difficult for companies to make large-scale investments in productivity-boosting technologies.
 Despite the long-term benefits of adopting or adapting technology, upfront project costs can impact cash flow and make these types of investments less attractive.

-Fortunately, Western Economic Diversification Canada (WD) provides the Business Scale-up and Productivity (BSP) program to offset upfront project costs and help businesses grow more quickly.
+Fortunately, FedDev Ontario provides the Business Scale-up and Productivity (BSP) program to offset upfront project costs and help businesses grow more quickly.
 It provides no-interest repayable contributions (government loans) with repayment beginning within a year of project completion.
-This supports companies as they adopt or adapt technologies, then repay the cost of equipment over a period of up to five years when it’s helping to generate additional revenues.
+This supports companies as they adopt or adapt technologies, then repay the cost of equipment over five years when it’s helping to generate additional revenues.

-The Business Scale-up and Productivity Program provides technology loans of up to 50% of project costs to a maximum $5 million per project and $10 million per applicant.
+The Business Scale-up and Productivity program provides technology loans of up to 35% of project costs between $500,000 to $10 million per project.

-To apply for BSP funding, eligible applicants must develop and submit a comprehensive application package that consists of the program’s main application form, a business plan, financial statements for the last two full years of operation, and forecasted financial statements for the duration of the project.
-All projects must be complete by the program’s end date of December 31, 2023.
+To apply for BSP funding, eligible applicants must develop and submit a comprehensive application package that consists of the program’s application form, a business plan, financial statements for the last two full years of operation, and forecasted financial statements for the duration of the project.
+This program currently has no deadline for applying.

-What is the WD Business Scale-up and Productivity Program?
+What is the FedDev Ontario Business Scale-up and Productivity (BSP) Program?

-Western Economic Diversification Canada (WD) is one of Canada’s six regional development agencies that provide funding for strategic business projects.
+FedDev Ontario is one of Canada’s six regional development agencies that provide funding for strategic business projects.
 Its Business Scale-up and Productivity (BSP) program helps companies adopt, adapt, and commercialize innovative technologies that have a significant impact on productivity.
-The equipment funding incentive places a direct focus on using technology to grow British Columbia, Alberta, Saskatchewan, and Manitoba-based businesses so that they can compete more effectively with international firms.
+The equipment funding incentive places a direct focus on using technology to grow Ontario-based businesses so that they can compete more effectively with international firms.

-Western Canada companies can access up to $5 million in technology loans through the Business Scale-up and Productivity program.
+Ontario based companies can access up to $10 million in technology loans through the Business Scale-up and Productivity program.

 Businesses Eligible for BSP Expansion and Equipment Funding